GhoulKingR/sinchronize/README.md

 console.log(result); // -> "Hello"
 ```

-Just like with the promise-based asynchronous function, you'll notice the following similar points:
-* Without Sinchronize, you need to pass a callback the function to access the results of `delayedHello`.
-* With Sinchronize, You can access the results of `delayedHello` directly.
+Like the _Using with promise_ section, `delayedHello` runs synchronously, and you can access its result directly.

 ## License
 MIT License